About Birch Trees

-Inje (prounounced In-jae), full of mountain peaks and untouched by human hands, is home to the first Birch tree forest in Korea.
+Inje, full of mountain peaks and untouched by human hands, is home to the first Birch tree forest in Korea.

 Birch trees can also be found across the northern part of America.
 The white-barked tree used widely by trading native nations and Voyageurs, grows from Alaska to Maine, but only as far south as the mountains of Virginia, Tennessee and Oregon.